tek/thax/README.md

 tags.combined.all { inherit targets; relative = false; }
 ```

-or more granularily by setting the `relative` attribute on a package, like:
+or more granularly by setting the `relative` attribute on a package, like:

 ```nix
 tags.combined.all { targets = [mypackage // { relative = false; }]; }